AcademiaSinicaNLPLab/LocaVQG/README.md

 We also provided the raw questions in the directory

 ## Model
 We also provide our engaging classifier and FDT5 codes.
 We did not provide the checkpoint, so you will need to train it to test it.
-Here are the instructions on how to use FDT5
+Provided below is the steps to train the models.

+### Engaging Question Classifier
+To train the engaging question classifier, go to the EngagingClassifier Folder in the directory

+'''
+cd Models/EngagingClassifier
+'''

+Afterwards, enter this line of code to train the classifier:
+'''
+python3 train.py
+'''

+It will result in a model that will be saved as ".pkl" file in the same directory.
+You can try inferencing using this line of code:

+'''
+python3 test.py
+'''

+### T5 Model
+To train the T5 model, go to the T5 folder in the Models directory

+'''
+cd Models/T5
+'''

+Enter this line of code to train the T5 model:

+'''
+sh train_t5.sh
+'''

+Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there Use this line of code to try inference:

+'''
+sh inference_t5.sh
+'''

+### FDT5 Model
+To train the FDT5 model, go to the T5 folder in the Models directory

+'''
+cd Models/T5
+'''

+Enter this line of code to train the T5 model:

+'''
+sh train_fdt5.sh
+'''

+Afterwards you will have a checkpoint folder created in the directory, and you can find your model checkpoints there Use this line of code to try inference:

+'''
+sh inference_fdt5.sh
+'''

 ## References
 [1] Amir Roshan Zamir and Mubarak Shah (2014), "Image Geo-localization Based on Multiple Nearest Neighbor Feature Matching using Generalized Graphs", IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).